akileez/toolz/README.md

 ```

 ## Usage
-As with mout.js, each method is a separate module, so require only the methods you need:
-Note: the ability to require collections or the entire library has been removed.
-This collection
-of toolz has grown too large for loading the entire set.
+Each method is a separate module, so require only the methods you need (At present the are over 800 modules contained within).
+The ability to require collections or the entire library has been removed.
+This collection of toolz has grown too large for loading the entire set.

 ```js
 // individual methods (recommended)